Likelihood Estimation with Incomplete Array Variate Observations

-\begin{thm} In sufficient number of steps the Flip-Flop algorithm will converge to parameter values that maximize the likelihood function for model in \ref{arraymodel}. \end{thm}

-\begin{prf} In the the first step of the algorithm, we calculate the expected values of the missing cells given the last updates of the parameters.
+\begin{alg} Given the current values of the parameters, repeat steps 1 and 2 until convergence: \begin{enumerate} \item Update $\widehat{\widetilde{Y}}_i$ using (\ref{eq:blupforx}), \item Update $\widetilde{\mathcal{M}}$ using (\ref{em1}), \item For $k=1,2,\ldots,i$ update $\bSigma_k$ using (\ref{em12}). \end{enumerate} \end{alg} In sufficient number of steps, Algorithm \ref{alg:1} will converge to a local optimum of the likelihood function for the model in \ref{arraymodel}.
+In the first step of the algorithm, we calculate the expected values of the complete data given the last updates of the parameters and the observed data.
 In the second step, we calculate the value of the mean parameter that maximizes the likelihood function given the expected values of the response and the last updates for the covariance parameters.
-In the third step, for eack $k=1,2,...,i,$ the likelihood function for $\bSigma_k$ is concave given the other parameters and the current expectation of the response, i.e., we can find the unique global maximum of this function with respect to $\bSigma_k$ and a step that improves the likelihood is taken.
-Therefore, our algorthm is, in fact, a generalized expectation maximization (GEM) algorithm which will converge to the parameter values that maximize the likelihood function by the result in Dempster at. al. (????). \end{prf}
+In the third step, for each $k=1,2,...,i,$ the likelihood function for $\bSigma_k$ is concave given the other parameters and the current expectation of the response, i.e., we can find the unique global maximum of this function with respect to $\bSigma_k$ and we take a step that improves the likelihood function.
+Our algorithm is, therefore, a generalized expectation maximization (GEM) algorithm which will converge to the local optimum of the likelihood function by the results in \cite{dempster1977maximum}.